 There are two known problems with shift-toggling.
-First, Apple's Easy Access control panel device is incompatible with shift-toggling.
-The best solution is to remove Easy Access from the control panel folder of the system folder.
+First, Apple's Sticky Keys is incompatible with shift-toggling.
+In the unlikely event it is turned on, you can turn it off in the System Preferences, Universal Access, Keyboard.

 Second, on older, slower computers, you will find that shift-toggling will not work on large drawings.
 This is because there are so many objects in the drawing that the snapping causes the tool's internal cycle to slow down so that the time between each cycle is greater than the minimum needed for shift-toggling.
 This only applies to the attempted use of shift-toggling while drawing-you can always use shift-toggling while the mouse is up (i.e., before drawing).